 Yves Saint Laurent:

-The French fashion brand created the campaign “Kissing Habits Survey” on WeChat along with its lipsticks collection.
-Members before ask the eight-question survey about kisses, had to choose their gender and star sign.
-Once finishing, users received the results and lipstick recommendations.
+The French fashion brand created the campaign “Kissing Habits Survey” on WeChat along with its lipstick collection.
+Members were asked an eight-question survey about kisses, they had to choose their gender and star sign.
+Once finished, users received the results and lipstick recommendations.

-A short time later, YSL continued the marketing strategy with the campaign “An Invitation to Kiss” based on its mini-movie which talks about six couples and each one of which is tied to one lip gloss color from its collection Gloss Volupté.
+A short time later, YSL continued this marketing strategy with the campaign “An Invitation to Kiss” based on its mini-movie which talks about six couples, each one representing one lip gloss color from its collection Gloss Volupté.
 To participate, users had to share their love stories and tag their lovers for an opportunity to win a lip gloss.

 Tiffany & Co:

 The world’s premier jewelers developed a campaign for Qixi Festival, the Chinese Valentine’s Day.
 The followers had to share pictures showing “proof of love” for a chance to win gifts.

 The British luxury brand teamed up with WeChat to offer an exclusive experience for its followers.
 Through WeChat, the users could view the Fashion Week Autumn/Winter 2014 womenswear show as well as receive audio from the designers about the runway looks, exclusive photos from the show, and text messages from celebrities.